tensorlayer/HyperPose/README.md

 ## License

-HyperPose is under an [Apache 2.0 license](https://github.com/tensorlayer/tensorlayer/blob/master/LICENSE.rst).
+HyperPose is open-sourced under the [Apache 2.0 license](https://github.com/tensorlayer/tensorlayer/blob/master/LICENSE.rst).

 <!-- - Please acknowledge TensorLayer and this project in your project websites/articles if you are a **commercial user**. -->